SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Berries and nuts will keep you satiated for a while, but after a few days you had better get some protein in you or your strength is going to wane fast.

-You don’t have to go after big game, though; learn how to make snares and traps to catch small animals like rabbits, frogs and lizards, as this will take you much farther than going after a deer that is much faster than you, and potentially dangerous.
+You don’t have to go after big game, though; learn how to make snares and traps to catch small animals like squirrels, rabbits, frogs, and lizards.
+This will take you much farther than going after a deer that is much faster than you, and potentially dangerous.